SV25 Closing ceremony for Exercise Southern Vanguard 25

-Chilean General de Brigada Claudio Mardones Petermann, commander of the 3rd Mountain Division, speaks to a formation of Chilean, Argentine, Peruvian and U.S. Soldiers at the closing ceremony for Exercise Southern Vanguard 25 in Los Ángeles, Chile, Aug.
+Chilean General de Ejercito Javier Iturriaga del Campo salutes Argentine Coronel Mayor Pablo José Conforte, commander of the 6th Mountain Brigade, to congratulate him on a job well done, during the closing ceremony for Exercise Southern Vanguard 25 in Los Ángeles, Chile, Aug.
 29, 2025.
 Exercise Southern Vanguard 25 underscores the U.S. Army’s enduring commitment to regional partnership as U.S. forces deploy to Chile to conduct combined mountain warfare, field, and command post training alongside Chilean forces, with participation from Argentina and Peru - strengthening interoperability, shared readiness, and mutual trust while advancing regional security and cooperation across the Western Hemisphere.
 (U.S. Army National Guard photo by Sgt.
 1st Class Sebastian Rothwyn)

 |Date Taken: